 Our research tells us that corporate culture should also exist to do more than just tick a box in a report.
 It should act as a guide to future growth and success.
 The role of the board is to weave culture into their corporate governance responsibilities.
 Not just to make sure that culture complements and supports business strategy today, but to confirm that it will do so in the future.

-Download 'Beyond compliance - The building blocks of strong corporate culture' [ 3863 kb ] for more insights and our recommendations for boards to help succeed in the culture challenge.
+Download the Corporate governance report 2017 [ 3863 kb ] 'Beyond compliance - The building blocks of strong corporate culture' for more insights and our recommendations for boards to help succeed in the culture challenge.

 If you would like to discuss any of the points raised in this report or discuss corporate culture further, please contact your local Grant Thornton adviser or one of the contacts listed in the report.